farhanjutt23/OOP_python/README.md

    - Applying constructors and destructors for initialization and cleanup.

 3. **Methods and Functions**:
-   - Defining and using instance methods, class methods, and static methods.
+   - Defining and using instance methods, class methods, and static methods
    - Understanding method overloading and overriding

 4. **Relationships and Associations**